valeriangalliat/vboxip/README.md

 allows to quickly connect via SSH to a VirtualBox instance using its name.

-[PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) is required for the SSH connection and must be in the same directory as the program (or in the `PATH` environment variable).
-The simpliest solution is to place a shortcut to your PuTTY executable into the program directory.
+[PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) is required for the SSH connection and must be in the current working directory, the same directory as the program or in the `PATH` environment variable.
+The simpliest solution is to place a shortcut to your PuTTY executable next to the `sshbox.exe` program.

 Usage
 -----